California Criminal Court Process

 If no disposition is reached on your case, it will be set for trial.
 A jury of twelve impartial individuals is selected to hear the evidence in your case.
 At trial, both the prosecution and your San Diego defense attorney make opening statements, present evidence and witnesses, cross-examine opposing witnesses, and make closing statements.
 The jury will then be presented the matter for deliberation.
 They must unanimously agree beyond a reasonable doubt that you are guilty of the charges filed against you in order to convict you.
 If they cannot agree, a mistrial is declared.

 If you accept a plea bargain or are found guilty after trial, the case is set for sentencing.
-At this hearing, the judge decides the applicable sentence after hearing from both the prosecutor and your criminal defense attorney.
+At this hearing, the judge decides the applicable sentence after hearing from both the prosecutor and your defense attorney.